Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Bureaucratic waste analysis:  Except when the ports flash into open conflict, this is an extremely normal bureaucratic operation, magnified only slightly by the productivity drain (and occasional stress-linked trauma) that results from drawing people into competitive leagues with skills relevant to the naval crews.
 Most people don't even go for that.
 	10. Utopic rating:  5/5 unless it explodes
 	11. Public protection rating:  5/5 unless it explodes
+	12. Technological smoothness:  2/5  (Military infrastructure shared between allies is possible at every tech level, but this tech's Influence mechanics as I imagine them only make sense in a deeply interconnected society.)
+	13. Technological extremophilia:  ???
-	12. Kind of person most protected:  Adrenaline junkies & game theorists
+	14. Kind of person most protected:  Adrenaline junkies & game theorists
 13. Panarchic Capitol
 	1. Mechanism proposal:  This is the ultimate crossed-quills expression of the panarchic ritualists' dedication to the forms of government.
 They pull on ALL THE BUREAUCRACIES and try to establish a galactic nexus of influence by tackling EVERYONE'S bureaucratic problems!
 ALL HAIL THE FORMS!
 DEATH TO THE BACKLOG!
 	2. Mechanism proposal:  If it worked, this would be the apotheosis of the Panarchic Ritualists.
 This is raw bureaucratic supremacism.
 The administration that has started doing this can influence policy galaxy-wide in very direct ways.